General guidelines for SPC (stovetop pressure cookers) and IP (Instant Pot, but includes all electric models):

 - All pressure cooking lids have plastic rings to make them function properly.
 They all have a limited lifespan.
 Even if you are not using your pressure cooker regularly, it is a good idea to replace it every 18 months.

 - Standard pressure cookers have a higher PSI than electrics like the IP.
 This means if you are using a standard pressure cooker recipe, you’ll need to add about 5 to 7 minutes to your electric’s cooking time if using a manual setting.
 One way to avoid the calculation fuss is to use the pre-set buttons on your electric cooker, or use a recipe that is written specifically for an electric.

-- In general, do not fill either vessel over two-thirds full.
+- In general, do not fill either a SPC or IP over two-thirds full.
 Pressure cookers need room to build the steam it traps to quickly cook food.
 This is a good rule of thumb for all ingredients that remain about the same size before and after cooking, such as meat and vegetables.
 If youre cooking something that does increase in size due to moisture absorption you’ll want to read tip number six.

 - When cooking beans, rice and grains, do not fill more than half full.
 Overfilling can cause the moisture in the cooker to bubble up through the release valve and create a giant foamy mess.
 If you are combining an absorbent item with a non-absorbent one (like chili con carne), you can go for the 2/3 rule safely.

 - Start small, then tackle larger projects.
 Cook with tested recipes first before you convert non pressure-cooked recipes.